Xampiis/NLW-Return/App/README.md

  <img src="/App/assets/Capa.png" alt="PRs welcome!" />
 </p>

-## 🚀 Tecnologias
+## 🚀 Tecnologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using the following technologies:

 - HTML
 - CSS
 - JavaScript

-## 💻 Projeto
+## 💻 Project

-DoctorCare é uma página institucional no formato One Page, responsiva, para usar em diversos tipos de micros, pequenas e médias empresas.
-Contém as seguintes seções: Header, Navigation, Home, Sobre, Serviços e Footer
+DoctorCare is an institutional page in the One Page format, responsive, to be used in various types of micro, small and medium-sized companies.
+Contains the following sections: Header, Navigation, Home, About, Services and Footer

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [desse link](https://www.figma.com/community/file/1102912263666619803). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [this link](https://www.figma.com/community/file/1102912263666619803).
+It's necessary to have an account on [Figma](https://figma.com) to access.

-Feito com 💜 by Rocketseat
+Thanks Rocketseat💜.